adrgrondin/mlx-audio/mlx_audio_swift/tts/readme.md

 Implemented and working.
 Based on [Kokoro TTS for iOS](https://github.com/mlalma/kokoro-ios).
 All credit to mlalma for that work!

-Uses MLX Swift and eSpeak NG.
+Uses MLX Swift.
 M1 chip or better is requied.

 # Orpheus